-There's an emergency situation about to hit your area—be it a blizzard, hurricane, or pandemic.
+There's an emergency situation about to hit your area.
 You've taken all the proper precautions, stocking up on shelf-stable goods and filling the freezer with foods that’ll last at least a few weeks.
 You’re not panicking or stockpiling—you’re just prepared.

 What to Eat First

 Under normal circumstances, the rule would be first in, first out.
 But in this case—where you want to make sure you’ll have a nice variety of foods for the next month or more—it's time to cook a little more strategically.

 - Refrigerator items are the most likely ones to have actual expiration dates, as opposed to best-by dates, so shop from your fridge first.
 (Not sure about the difference?
 Get the scoop here.)
 Use this chart to see which items to prioritize and pay particular attention to perishables you’ve already opened.
 Many of those will need to be eaten within a week or so.

 - After that, consider produce that might not require refrigeration.
 Vegetables like winter squash and onions can stay good for weeks, but they'll eventually go bad.